atbradley/jekyll-rmarkdown/README.md

 `jekyll.post(filename, title='', categories=c(), tags=c())`
 Same as `jekyll.draft()` but prepends the current date to the filename and places the output in your blog's `_posts` directory.

+Note that, for this to work, the markdown interpreter being used by your site must be configured to support Github Flavored Markdown.
+See [this blog post](http://simonvanderveldt.nl/jekyll-github-flavored-markdown-and-footnotes/) for details on how to do this.